Morsine/yapm/README.md

 Yet Another Power Manager

 # What does it do?
+With this, you can toggle between relays, using only one button.

+There's also code for automation using a temperature sensor.

 This code was written to controle fanspeed of a 220v AC fan (which had multiple inputs giving different speeds)

 This project uses the following libraries: